The Ronin Family

 Amanda Light | Owner & Operations

 Born in a hurricane, Amanda moved between Florida, Texas, and Louisiana.
-She was raised in the professional baseball industry with a father who continues to place immense importance on guest service and experience, and a mother who always readily opens their home for friends and strangers alike.
+She was raised in the professional baseball industry with a father who continues to place immense importance on guest service and experience, and a mother who always readily opens their home for friends, familiar and new.
 Hospitality became second nature.
 She began working in customer service in 1999 for the Round Rock Express, a Minor League Baseball team, while also working at restaurants in in the Austin area.
 She attended Texas A&M University, College of Liberal Arts, earning a B.A. in Women’s & Gender Studies.
 She met Brian in 2008 while working in the front of the house of The Republic.
 Their mutual curiosity for traveling and eating well lead to a marriage and eventually a business partnership.
 Since 2012 when Ronin was opened, Amanda has operated their businesses in the roles of public relations, event design and coordination, marketing/advertising, web design, accounting, front of house and employee management.
-She takes joy in connecting people over a hearty meal of farm foods.
+She takes great joy in connecting people over a hearty meal of farm foods in the restaurant and at celebrations alike.

 Corey Wahl | Farm Director